aidamian/Project_2_nd893/report.md

-## Second stage: multi worker environment
+## Second stage: employ multi-worker environment

 Now we re-run the whole part of the grid-search experiment in the multi-worker setting of the _Unity Reacher_ environment.
 Using the identical architecture from the previous single-worker experiment we obtain a solution much faster (102 episodes) and more stable.
 This is largely due to the reduced variance caused by the collection of observations from the un-correlated multiple parallel workers.